microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingattendancereport-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get an [meetingAttendanceReport](../resources/meetingAttendanceReport.md) of an [onlineMeeting](../resources/onlinemeeting.md) by ID.
-Each time an online meeting is started and ended, an attendance report will be generated.
+Get an [meetingAttendanceReport](../resources/meetingAttendanceReport.md) of an [onlineMeeting](../resources/onlinemeeting.md).
+Each time an online meeting is started and ended, an attendance report will be generated for that session.

 ## Permissions